Left Continue shopping

 Flucinar often delivers stronger results than many other corticosteroids, making it suitable for more severe flare-ups.
 However, it should not be used for more than 10 days, and not on large skin areas.

-It is available as both an ointment and gel, allowing patients to choose the appropriate texture based on skin type.
-Flucinar is ideal for short-term management of acute dermatoses, especially when other treatments fail to relieve itching and inflammation.
+It is available as both a balm and gel, allowing patients to choose the appropriate texture based on skin type.
+Flucinar is ideal for short-term management of acute dermatoses, especially when other support fails to relieve itching and irritation.

-Important: As with all corticosteroids, these medications should only be used under medical supervision to minimize risks and avoid worsening symptoms.
+Important: As with all corticosteroids, these products should only be used under supervision to minimize risks and avoid worsening discomfort.

 Zinocap as a Hormone-Free Alternative

 One such option is Zinocap — a non-steroidal cream based on zinc pyrithione.
-It is commonly used to treat:
+It is commonly used to support:

 • Atopic dermatitis;